wapmorgan/Morphos/README.md

   public function getForm($name, $form, $gender);
   ```

-For simplification of access to functions of processing of lines there are some functions in morphos namespace:
+For simplification access to functions of processing of strings there are some functions in `morphos` namespace:

-1. set_encoding() - Sets encoding for using in morphos / * functions.
+1. set_encoding() - Sets encoding for using in morphos/* functions.
-2. length() - Calcules count of characters in string.
+2. length() - Calculates count of characters in string.
 3. slice() - Slices string like python.
 4. lower() - Lower case.
 5. upper() - Upper case.